Last Updated on June 16, 2026 by Dr Gary Danko

 Smoking can damage a person’s lungs, leading to difficulty breathing and various respiratory illnesses.

-Preventing Smoking Related-Illnesses and Other Smoking Consequences
+Preventing Smoking Related Illnesses and Other Smoking Consequences

 There are several measures that can be taken to help prevent smoking related illnesses and other long term smoking consequences: